jahid-github/Virtualization-Assignment/README.md

 # Part 1: Virtualization
-Virtualization is a technology that allows you to create multiple simulated environments or dedicated resources from a single, physi>
+Virtualization is a technology that allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system.
+It uses software to create an abstraction layer over the physical hardware, enabling the division of a single computer's resources into multiple virtual machines (VMs) or containers.

 ## Hypervisor
-A hypervisor, also known as a virtual machine monitor (VMM), is software, firmware, or hardware that creates and runs virtual machin>
+A hypervisor, also known as a virtual machine monitor (VMM), is software, firmware, or hardware that creates and runs virtual machines.
+It allows multiple operating systems to share a single hardware host.
+There are two types of hypervisors:

 - Type 1 (Bare-metal): Runs directly on the host's hardware to manage guest operating systems (e.g., VMware ESXi, Microsoft Hyper-V).
 - Type 2 (Hosted): Runs on a conventional operating system just like other software (e.g., VMware Workstation, Oracle VirtualBox).

 ## Virtual Machines (VMs)
 A virtual machine (VM) is an emulation of a computer system.
-VMs run on hypervisors and provide the functionality of a physical comp>
+VMs run on hypervisors and provide the functionality of a physical computer.
+Each VM includes its own operating system and applications, and is isolated from the host system and other VMs.

 ## Containers
-Containers are lightweight, portable, and self-sufficient units that include everything needed to run a piece of software, including>
+Containers are lightweight, portable, and self-sufficient units that include everything needed to run a piece of software, including the code, runtime, system tools, libraries, and settings.
+Containers share the host system's kernel but run in isolated user spaces.

 ## Here are the core differences between VMs and containers:
 ### Architecture:
 *VMs:* Each VM runs a full operating system, including its own kernel, on top of the hypervisor.
-This makes VMs more resource-intens>*Containers:* Containers share the host system's kernel and run as isolated processes in user space.
-This makes containers more ligh>
+This makes VMs more resource-intensive.
+*Containers:* Containers share the host system's kernel and run as isolated processes in user space. his makes containers more lightweight and efficient.

 ### Resource Utilization:
 *VMs:* Require more system resources (CPU, memory, storage) because each VM includes a full operating system.
 *Containers:* Use fewer resources as they share the host system's kernel and only include the necessary libraries and dependencies.

 ### Isolation Levels:
 *VMs:* Provide strong isolation as each VM is completely separated from the host and other VMs.
 *Containers:* Offer lightweight isolation, which is sufficient for many applications but not as robust as VMs.
-Containers can be fur>
+Containers can be further isolated using technologies like Hyper-V isolation.

 ## Virtualization Summary File [Virtualization Summary](virtualization_summary.txt)

 # Part 2: Working with Multipass
 ![Installation](Multipass 1.png)
 ![Basic Commands](Multipass 2.png)
 ![Basic Commands More](Multipass 3.png)